Kia Sportage review

 Noise and vibration

 The quietest Sportage in the line-up is the PHEV: its ability to run on electricity alone makes it hushed on shorter commutes.
-The HEV isn’t as impressive but can still whisper along over short distances in town and in stop-start traffic.
+The HEV isn’t as impressive but can still whisper along over short distances in town and in stop-start traffic with hardly any electric motor whine.

-The MHEVs are not as hushed because they can’t run on electricity alone, but its stop-start system is smooth and you barely hear or feel the engine firing up.
-The vague clutch pedal means setting off smoothly from stationary can initially take some time, otherwise the manual gearbox is light and accurate to use.
+The MHEVs are not as hushed because they can’t run on electricity alone, but the stop-start system is smooth and you barely hear or feel the engine firing up.
+On versions with a manual gearbox, the vague clutch pedal means setting off smoothly from stationary can initially take some time, otherwise the gearbox is light and accurate to use.

-There’s a fraction more wind noise on a motorway than you get in an XC40, but it’s still relatively hushed and there’s a lot less road noise than you hear in the ZR-V. You’re not punished with a harsh-sounding engine note when you’re pressing on, either.
+There’s a fraction more wind noise on a motorway in the Sportage than you get in a Volvo XC40 but it’s still relatively hushed and there’s a lot less road noise than you hear in the Honda ZR-V. You’re not punished with a harsh-sounding engine note when you’re pressing on either.

-However, the brakes on regular and plug-in hybrid Sportages can be a little grabby due to the regenerative braking system.
-That said, we’ve driven hybrids with more abrupt brakes.
+The brakes on HEV and PHEV Sportages can be a little grabby due to the regenerative braking system.
+That said, it’s still easier to come to a smooth stopthan in the Hyundai Tucson thanks to more immediate pedal response.

-“I found the full hybrid version of the Sportage has a tendency to fire up its petrol engine a little too eagerly compared with similar versions of the Honda ZR-V and Renault Austral.” – Will Nightingale, Reviews Editor
+“I found the full-hybrid (HEV) version of the Kia Sportage has a tendency to fire up its petrol engine a little too eagerly compared with similar versions of the Honda ZR-V and Renault Austral.” – Will Nightingale, Reviews Editor

 Interior